GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ## 4. Automate Firebase deployment with Travis

-In Step 2 we’ve logged in our Firebase account and deployed the app from CLI with firebase deploy.
-In order for Travis to deploy our app to Firebase, we have to authorize it somehow.
+In Step 2, we logged into our Firebase account and deployed our app from the command line with `firebase deploy`.
+In order for Travis to deploy our app to Firebase, we have to authorize it.
 How do we do that?
-With a Firebase token 🗝️🔥
+With a Firebase token. 🗝️🔥

 ### Authorize Firebase